Wintellect/MSLearn/Introduction to Bash/includes/3-bash-commands.md

 ```

 You'll use `ps` virtually every day in your life as a Linux sysadmin.
 One common use for it is to retrieve process IDs for processes that you want to kill.
+More on this important topic later.

 ## Bash I/O operators